Dottie-Doutre/Unit-1-Homework-Assignment---DD/README.md

 Funded approx. $20M through venture capital (series A funding).

 Series A funding is generally for a business that is already developing a track record via an established base, revenue figures and other performance indicators.
-They would then utilise this series A funding which is an investment within a privately held, start-up company that demonstrated track records as mentioned briefly above(xiv). o	The difference of series A funding to seed/angel funding is the amount of money that is invested and what partnership/participation the investor will obtain from the investment. o	Seed/Angel could generate hundreds of thousands or dollars.
+They would then utilise this series A funding which is an investment within a privately held, start-up company that demonstrated track records as mentioned briefly above(xiv).
+*The difference of series A funding to seed/angel funding is the amount of money that is invested and what partnership/participation the investor will obtain from the investment.
+*Seed/Angel could generate hundreds of thousands or dollars.
 Series A funding generates millions.

 Investors include (ii):
-o	GreyCroft
+*	GreyCroft
-o	AirTree
+*	AirTree
-o	Reinventure
+*	Reinventure
-o	Apex Capital Partners
+*	Apex Capital Partners
-o	Mantis
+*	Mantis
-o	Tidal
+*	Tidal
-o	20VC
+*	20VC
-o	LJCB Investment Group
+*	LJCB Investment Group

 > ## Business Activities: